document.getElementById("button62").addEventListener("click", function() { alert("Hello World!"); });

 Lectin's toxicity: Gut epithelial cells (the single cell layer that form the luminal surface (lining) of both the small and large intestine (colon)) are constantly exposed to mechanical and other stresses and consequently individual cells frequently experience plasma membrane disruptions.
 Repair of these cell surface disruptions allows the wounded cell to survive: failure results in necrotic cell death.
 Plasma membrane repair is mediated, in part, by an exocytotic event that adds a patch of internal membrane to the defect site.
 Lectins are known to inhibit exocytosis.
 This study concludes, "Lectins potently inhibit plasma membrane repair, and hence are toxic to wounded cells.
 This represents a novel form of protein-based toxicity, one that, we propose, is the basis of plant lectin food poisoning."

-Keto diet - Important notifications:
+Diet - Important notifications:

 1. Many growers of Meat and Fish are feeding their animals/fish with cultured products, hormones, antibiotics and other artificial products that could make their ingestion more destructive than productive.
 Many are using avocado and other such fruits as a substitute for animal fat in their diet.